kif-framework/AMYServer/README.md

-AMYServer KIF-next Test Actors
+AMYServer KIF Test Actors
 =====================================

-AMYServer, which stands for AMY Mocks Your Server, provides a mechanism for mocking your web servers within a KIF-next test case.
+AMYServer, which stands for AMY Mocks Your Server, provides a mechanism for mocking your web servers within a KIF test case.

 **How does it compare to something like Mocktail?** Mocktail is useful for taking the server out of the equation when doing development but has some limitations which may impact testing.